adambard/learnxinyminutes-docs/python.html.markdown

 tup[:2] #=> (1, 2)
 2 in tup #=> True

-# However, you can unpack tuples into variables
+# You can unpack tuples into variables
 a, b, c = (1, 2, 3)     # a is now 1, b is now 2 and c is now 3
 # Tuples are created by default if you leave out the parentheses
 d, e, f = 4, 5, 6